jianing-sun/Reinforcement-Learning-Notebook/Notes/Math Notes/Hinge Loss.md

   The hinge loss is a convex function, so many of the usual convex optimizers used in machine learning can work with it.

-  In PPO algorithm, we can just hinge loss as part of our total loss.
+  In PPO algorithm, we can use hinge loss as part of our total loss.
 In that case we are more inclined to smoothed optimization versions, such as quadratically smoothed:

   <img src="https://ws2.sinaimg.cn/large/006tNc79gy1fpq04fsqewj30c802wq2z.jpg"  width="350px" />